jsheng0901/Machine-Learning-Implementation/machine_learning_system_design/mlsd_pymk.md

   - Dataset
     - create a snapshot at time t
     - compute node and edge features
-    - create labels using snapshot at t + 1 (if connection formed, positive)
+    - create labels using snapshot at t + 1 (if connection at t + 1 formed, positive, else negative.
+Need create negative label each epoch for prevent overfitting).
   - Model eval and HP tuning
   - Iterations